 Wash and Rinse the rice a couple of times and allow them to sit for atleast 30 minutes.

 To a large pot, add the boiling water from the kettle followed by the whole spices and Salt.
 Now add the rice and allow it to cook just 50%.
 To test, pick up one of the rice grain and check, it should break into halves.
 Drain all the water at this stage and set the rice aside.

-To the Cocotte, add the Butter or even a combination of butter and oil.
-Now add the marinated Paneer and layer them tidily.
-Layer the paneer with all the rice.
+To the Cocotte, add butter and oil.
+Now add the marinated Paneer and saute them briefly .
+Layer the rice on top of the paneer.
 Top it with fried onions, saffron soaked in milk, Cinnamon Cardamom Cloves Powder,Finely chopped mint leaves and some more butter.

 Cover with a moist cloth and then place the tight lid.
 Allow the rice to cook in medium flame for 5 min and then for another 5 minutes in low flame.
 Turn off the flame and set it aside.
 Since the cocotte would retain the heat, Biryani will tend to cook further .

-Serve them hot along with a bowl of Onion Raita.
+Serve Paneer Biryani hot along with a bowl of Onion Raita or Cucumber Raita.